falcosecurity/falco-website/content/en/docs/getting-started/linux-quickstart.md

 ## Prerequisites

-This lab is based on installing Falco using the kernel module on Ubuntu.
+This lab is based on installing Falco on a virtual machine.

 The scenario has been tested using VirtualBox and Lima (for MacBooks running Apple Silicon).